RFP Proposal Specialist

-Ed is an expert on correlative anthologies – works that have multiple contributors that need to speak with a single voice and message.
-Some of these would be proposals, RFP responses, RFIs, project execution plans, and other major project documentation.
+Ed is the go-to expert for very large pursuits that require a structured and analytical response.
+He is an expert on correlative anthologies – works that have multiple contributors that need to speak with a single voice and message.
+Some of these would be RFPs, RFP responses or proposals, RFIs, RFQs, ITTs, project execution plans, and other major project documentation that have multiple contributors.

 The most successful project documents comply with the required frame—the what and how of what is needed.
 What is the owner asking, how do they expect the response to appear, and, if possible, why are they asking what they’re asking?

 This requires the creation of a matrix to capture all deliverables.